vinnyasa/BeaverBot/README.md

 # Beaver Bot
 Beaver Bot is a Virtual Classroom Assistant.
 This assistant takes a question or topic from the user and displays information about the topic from either Wolfram Alpha or Wikipedia.
 Code is written in Python 3.6 and uses Wolfram Alpha and Wikipedia APIs.
-The UI is using PyQt5, we also included Google Speech TTS and Google Speech Recognition.
+The UI is using PyQt5, we also included speech capability.

 ## Authors